 My name is Beth Fowler and I’m a translator based in Inverclyde, in the west of Scotland.

 I’ve been translating from Spanish and Portuguese to English since 2009.
-Before that, I studied Hispanic Studies at the University of Glasgow and spent some time working in Chile and Portugal, which helped me learn the languages and inspired my love of Hispanic and Lusophone cultures.
+Before that, I studied Hispanic Studies at the University of Glasgow and spent some time living and working in Chile and Portugal, which helped me learn the languages and inspired my love of Hispanic and Lusophone cultures.

 I am a qualified member of the Institute of Translation and Interpreting (ITI), having passed the entry examination in 2014, and belong to two of its subgroups: the ITI Scottish Network and the Media, Arts and Tourism Network, attending training and networking events whenever possible.